edarc/sxml-jaxp/README.rst

 The second group is the *replace* group, ``replace-tag``, ``replace-attrs``, ``replace-children``, ``replace-ns-decls``.
-These are shorthand for altering an element by replacing it with a constant value: [2]_:
+These are shorthand for altering an element by replacing it with a constant value [2]_:

 .. code:: clojure